nagius/heatman/README.md

 ---------------

 ```
-rackup
+rerun "rackup -p 9393"
 ```

-And point your browser to http://localhost:9292
+And point your browser to http://localhost:9393

 Production run
 --------------